IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 perma.baseurlstring
 +++++++++++++++++++

-When using :ref:`PermaLinks <:permalinks>`, perma.baseurlstring can be used to configure an external resolver.
+When using :ref:`PermaLinks <permalinks>`, perma.baseurlstring can be used to configure an external resolver.
 Dataverse will associate a PermaLink PID with the URL:
 ``<perma.baseurlstring>/citation?persistentId=perma:<permalink>``.
 The default value is your Dataverse site URL, which will result in PermaLinks correctly resolving to the appropriate dataset page.

 To set this option, issue a command such as: